-About Marjan Naderi
+About Marjan

 Marjan Naderi is an Afghan-American poet, performer, educator, and neuropsychology researcher who uses her voice and scholarship to bridge art, cultural memory, and trauma-informed care.
 A former D.C.
 Youth Poet Laureate and seven-time National Poetry Slam Master, she has performed at The White House, Madison Square Garden, The Library of Congress, The Kennedy Center, and Lincoln Center.
 Her contributions were commemorated in 2021 when she was monumentalized by The Strathmore Center for the Performing Arts.